Doctor of Laws: Brazil

-Czech Republic and Slovakia (former Czechoslovakia)
+Czechia and Slovakia

 In the Czech Republic and Slovakia the Doctor is a postgraduate degree in two types – as a professional degree in law (JUDr) and a research doctorate (PhD).

 JUDr, Juris Utriusque Doctor ('Doctor of Both Laws' i.e. Civil [secular] and Church [Canon] laws) is a degree with a tradition of several centuries, originally the highest possible degree.
 Nowadays, its scholarly importance is quite limited, but it serves as a traditional and popular badge degree, especially useful for attorneys.
 In older times with no master's degree, JUDr. served as the only law degree; it was roughly equivalent to today's master's degree, plus a special exam.
 Requirements for obtaining a JUDr degree are a highly rated Master (Mgr.) degree in law, the compilation of a thesis – including successful defense – and passing an oral exam called Rigorosum.
 The thesis itself is also sometimes called Rigorosum.
 Many JUDr. theses were based on the students' previous Master theses; however, nowadays universities require that the dissertation work be completely original.

 Doctoral studies leading to PhD degree are different from the JUDr exam.
 Internally undertaken PhD studies last 3–5 years; the PhD student is at the same time a teacher at the university.
 External PhD studies may be up to 8 years long.
 PhD students are obliged to pass some exams during the studies and mainly to work on their dissertation.
 The PhD is intended basically for candidates interested in an academic career, and it gives them the right to teach at a university.